spatie/string/README.md

 string('myFirstString');
 ```

-From then on you can chain methods like there's no tomorrow
+From then on you can chain methods like there's no tomorrow:

 ```php
 echo string('StartMiddleEnd')->between('Start', 'End')->toUpper(); // outputs "MIDDLE"